Peanut butter balls are a “must-have” on our Christmas treat tray! Rich and creamy peanut butter filling with a smooth chocolate coating.

 No, you need to use no-stir peanut butter for this recipe.
 The filling will not set up properly when using natural peanut butter.

-Store in an air-tight container at room temperature, or even in the refrigerator.
+Store in an air-tight container at room temperature for up to one week, or even in the refrigerator for up to 10 days.
 Both work fine.

 Old Fashioned Chocolate Peanut Butter Balls Recipe